NithishRaja/chatbot/LOG.md

 * finished writing middleware for `/api/newMessage` route at 1904
 * start refactoring middleware of `/api/newMessage` route depending upon functionality at 1905
 * separated code into functions at 1935
+* **ended at 1944 on 08-11-2017**

+* **started at 0926 on 09-11-2017**
+* start writing code to format conversationStack at 0927
+* finished code to format conversationStack at 1000
+* start separating functionality into multiple middleware at 1000
 *